francoislaurent/escale/doc/GoogleDrive.rst

 You can alternatively install a compiled drive package.
 This procedure is described in `this link <https://github.com/odeke-em/drive/blob/master/platform_packages.md>`_.

-The backend in |escale| that makes use of the drive utility is referred to as a native backend because data are not buffer and every file transfers and accesses to your remote data are performed at call time.
+The backend in |escale| that makes use of the drive utility is referred to as a native backend because data are not buffered and all file transfers and accesses to your remote data are performed at call time.

 Note that |escale| will assist you in installing drive but not the Go toolchain.